advocations/skype/Skype/Trusted-Application-API/docs/AnonymousMeetingSchedule.md

 ](./DevelopingApplicationsforSFBOnline.md) for detailed workflow.

     1. **Discovery**
-        - Discover request - Your Service Application also known as SaaS application(SA) discovers the location of the **Trusted Application API**.
+        - Discover request - Your Service Application also known as SaaS application(SA) discovers the location of the **Trusted Application API**.**This GET request must be authenticated with a valid OAuth token.**
+         Please refer [Azure Active Directory - Service to Service calls using Client Credentials](./AADS2S.md) for more information on how to get a OAuth Token.

         ```
         GET https://api.skypeforbusiness.com/platformservice/discover
         ```